cmbitz/ATMS559-climate-emulator-tutorial/README.md

 ```

 # Start the notebook
-Click on the notebook ATMS559-climate-emulator-tutorial.ipynb
+Click on the notebook ATMS559-climate-emulator-tutorial.ipynb the directory tree on the left of the Hub

 # Reference
 ```